 There really is no right or wrong answer here.
-There is often a debate over whether sofas should be placed against walls, but it totally depends on how much space you have to play with.
+But when it comes to small living room layouts there is often a debate over whether sofas should be placed against walls, but it totally depends on how much space you have to play with.
 As long as you are able to create an intimate area that works for social interaction that is all that counts.

-What furniture works in a small living room?
+What furniture works best in a small living room?

 Multi-functional furniture is ideal for a small living room.
 Look for furniture that can double up as storage.
 Furniture that can fold away or that is on wheels and can be moved around is also desirable.
 You want the furniture to work double duty where possible.